-- PNG offers less artifacts for overlaid graphics, but files are larger than JPEG. - The "Center" button will center the snap image; "Fit" will set the zoom to fit it to the window; and "Clear" will clear the image. - Press "1" in the screenshot viewer to zoom to 100% pixels.
+- PNG offers less artifacts for overlaid graphics, but files are larger than JPEG. - The "Center" button will center the snap image; "Fit" will set the zoom to fit it to the window; and "Clear" will clear the image.
+Press "Full" to zoom to 100% pixels (1:1 scaling). - The "Screen size" checkbox (checked by default) will save the image at exactly the size of the channel viewer window.
+To save at a different size, uncheck this box, and set the size via the "Width" and "Height" boxes. - The "Lock aspect" feature only works if "Screen size" is unchecked; if enabled, then changing width or height will alter the other parameter in order to maintain the aspect ratio shown in the "Aspect" box.

-5.6 Customizing Ginga
+4.5 Customizing Ginga